olivertan1999/Reddit-Crypto-Tracker/README.md

 ## General Idea and Assumption
 The primary idea behind this project is to get to know what coins are reddit retail investors interested in currently and understand why the coins are so popular through their price changes and history.

 In forum as casual as Reddit, there are bound to be irrelevant comments that should be filtered out from our analysis.
-To extract only the relevant comments, I assumed that ***atleast one cryptocurrency (either symbol or fullname) is mentioned in the comment.***
+To extract only the relevant comments, I assumed that ***atleast one cryptocurrency (either coin code or full name) is mentioned in the comment.***

 ## Preview